You are landed here that means interested to buy floating plants for your aquarium.

 3. Frogbits Live Freshwater Aquarium Floating Plant

-Amazon Frogbit is a beginner-friendly floating aquarium plant with a long history in aquariums.
+Amazon Frogbit is a beginner-friendly best floating aquarium plant with a long history in aquariums.

 It has fairly broad leaves, large rosettes, long branched roots, and is often used in Amazon or biotope style configurations.